 - Run seasonal ads: Customize your ads to fit the season and the promotion you're running.
 Take advantage of seasons (summer, winter, "back to school") and specific holidays (Valentine's Day, Halloween, etc.) to promote your products.

 - Use title case: Capitalizing the first letter of every word can help boost clickthrough rates.

-- Use ad extensions to enhance your ad: Take advantage of ad extensions to show extra information about your business.
+- Use ad assets to enhance your ad: Take advantage of ad assets to show extra information about your business.

 Learn more about ad text best practices with Creative That Clicks.